FlavorMate/flavormate-app/README.md

 ### Android

-Download the App from the PlayStore (once it's in the public beta) or download the apk from the releases tab.
+Download the App from the [PlayStore (beta)](https://play.google.com/store/apps/details?id=de.flavormate) or download the apk from the releases tab.

 ### iOS